 …OR CHUNKY HEELS

 Casual shoes with a chunky heel look great with ankle socks.
-Happy Socks Parrot Sock, $14 (left).
+Happy Socks Parrot Sock, $14 (out of stock, try the Flamingo Socks).
 Stay down to earth in Pikolinos Elia (center).
 This hand-stitched, flexible, calf leather shoe comes in natural or navy, $145.
 Pikolinos is an ethical, environmental Spanish shoe company that uses vegetable-tanned leather, water-based inks, dissolvent-free glues and biodegradable soles.
 Tip Top Shoes in NYC carries additional Pikolinos styles.
 Pair them with Ozone’s Floral Wave Sock, $14 (right), see here for similar styles.
 Sewn with long-fiber, Fair Trade cottons.
 Read more about Ozone’s interesting history.

 CLOGS OF COURSE